YottaDB/YDBDoc/ProgGuide/commands.rst

 **GBL[DIR]=strlit**

-The string literal specifies a value for the environment variable ydb_gbldir.
+The string literal specifies a value for the environment variable gtmgbldir.

 The maximum string length is 255 characters.

-By default, the job uses the same specification for ydb_gbldir as that defined in $ZGBLDIR for the process using the JOB command.
+By default, the job uses the same specification for gtmgbldir as that defined in $ZGBLDIR for the process using the JOB command.

 **IN[PUT]=strlit**